 If the history of high-end whisky has been one of peaks and troughs, we are certainly living through the age of Everest.
-But even though demand is at an all-time high, distilleries cannot increase the supply of its most precious liquids.
+But even though demand is at an all-time high, distilleries cannot increase the supply of its most exclusive whiskies.
 The only way to level the market has been to increase the price.

 Today, the oldest and rarest whiskies are the reserve of the super-rich, who are spending ever greater amounts to add exclusive liquids to their collections.
 Here, we take a look at the most exclusive whiskies in the world.

 The Dalmore unveiled a rare and limited edition 60 Year Old single malt whisky in December to mark its 180th anniversary.
 Master distiller Richard Paterson chose a liquid that reflects the enduring legacy of the distillery, its pioneering spirit and restless pursuit of the perfect whisky.
 Only three bottles have been produced, making it one of the most exclusive whiskies in the world.

 Paterson, the genius behind many exceptional whiskies over the years, created The Dalmore 60-Year-Old by reuniting two extremely rare ex-sherry casks from six decades ago.
 The spirit was first distilled on June 7, 1951, and each whisky has been slowly evolving in its unique way ever since.

 Paterson noted: “Over the course of the past 180 years, The Dalmore has constantly strived for perfection, setting the standards for many other whisky makers today.
 The Dalmore 60-Year-Old is a fitting tribute to the masterful talents of our distillers past and present, who have all helped to create an incredible body of work.